alina-z7/SweetEscape-Airlines-Booking-System/README.md

 For a visual representation of the project's architecture and component relationships, please refer to the [Project Diagram](lucid.app/lucidchart/b100910d-d5a3-4d1c-b421-6244d54e588e/edit?viewport_loc=-3511%2C-607%2C3032%2C1723%2C0_0&invitationId=inv_29b2219a-06f2-40b7-bdce-feee60544ba1).

-## Technical Highlights

-- ... (rest of the technical highlights remain the same)

 ## How to Use

 1. Clone the repository to your local machine.